3D Spatial Audio

 - Press Join to connect to the same channel as your web demo.

-Press Update remote position.
-Your app updates the position of the remote user in the spatial audio engine.
+Move the slider to the right.
+Your app updates the position of the remote user in the spatial audio engine by increasing the distance.

 Test spatial audio effects for media player